igniteyourknowledge

 4. Athena: The goddess of wisdom, warfare, and strategy, Athena was known for her intelligence and skill in battle.
 She sprang fully grown and armored from Zeus’s forehead and was a patron of heroes such as Odysseus and Perseus.

-5. Apollo: The god of the sun, music, prophecy, and healing, Apollo was a multifaceted deity with significant influence.
-He was known for his oracles, particularly the Delphic Oracle, and his role in various myths, including the pursuit of Daphne.
+5. Apollo: Apollo, the god of the sun, music, healing, and prophecy, was a complex and powerful figure.
+He was well-known for his oracles, especially the Delphic Oracle, and for his part in a number of myths, such as the one about Daphne’s pursuit.

 6. Aphrodite: The goddess of love and beauty, Aphrodite was born from the sea foam and had the power to enchant both gods and mortals.
 Her beauty and allure were central to many myths, including the Trojan War’s origins.

-7. Hades: The god of the underworld, Hades ruled over the dead and the afterlife.
+7. Hades: Hades was the god of the underworld, in charge of the afterlife and the dead.
 Though often depicted as grim, he was not necessarily evil; his realm was a necessary part of the cosmic order.

 Major Myths and Legends